TaylorPrewitt/Projects/GreenComputerVision/README.md

 # Motivation
 With the current trend in Machine Learning being to 'buy' better results by using a bigger model or more training parameters, this investigation aims to show that there is a disproportionate level of energy waste generated for the marginal improvements seen in task performance.
-Training deep learning models consumes a staggering amount of electricity, and as deep learning becomes more prominent, the carbon footprint caused by keeping up with its energy demand is not sustainable.
+Training deep learning models consumes a staggering amount of electricity, and as deep learning becomes more prominent, the carbon footprint caused by keeping up with its energy demand is an ever growing factor in climate change.

 <br>